• Home

 Pipe Insulation and Kraft Faced Fiberglass Insulation: What to Know

 Kraft faced fiberglass insulation is a versatile and highly effective solution for a wide variety of applications, including pipe insulation.
 Its ability to provide thermal protection, moisture resistance, and vapor control makes it an ideal companion for insulating both hot and cold water pipes.
 Properly insulating pipes not only improves the energy efficiency of a building but also protects the plumbing system from freezing in colder climates.
 Understanding how kraft faced fiberglass insulation works in these scenarios is key to optimizing the performance of your home or building.
+Additionally, considering unfaced fiberglass insulation can provide flexibility in various applications, especially in areas where a vapor barrier is not necessary, allowing for effective thermal performance while accommodating specific project needs.

 How Kraft Faced Fiberglass Insulation Protects Pipes from Heat Loss